mpatalon/vsc/README.md

 # vsc
-Microsoft Visual Studio Code Utilities
+Microsoft Visual Studio Code Utilities.

 ## remote
 ___

+Work with a sandboxed toolchain or container-based application inside (or mounted into) a container.

 ### container
 ___